-1. Press the Menu button.

-- 2. Select the Network menu and press Enter. - 3.
+- 1. Press the Menu button. - 2.
+Select the Network menu and press Enter. - 3.
 Select Network Configuration and press Enter. - 4.
-Select the Mail menu and press Enter.
+Do one of the following: - Select the Mail menu and press Enter.
+Turn on Mail Notification. - Select the Administrator Settings menu and press Enter, then select Mail Notification and press Enter.
+Turn on Mail Notification.

-- 5. Turn on Mail Notification. - 6.
-Enter the IP address for the SMTP Server option.
+5. Enter the IP address for the SMTP Server option.